spywhere/battleship-api/README.md

 - Configurations
 - A structured routing
-- Dependency injections (via Controller)
 - Logging (will just directly print out into the console)
+- Some security considerations (for example: stack traces)

 We will still keep Docker and process management to help with easy setup and get the app running